serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

  scaleway
 ```

+To make it work, it is necessary to open the 2375 port on the server.
+On Scaleway it is done via security group configuration.
+After changing the security group, it is necessary to reboot the server (stop / run via Archive option or Hard reboot).

 Here I use the `generic` docker machine driver, there are also specific drivers for popular cloud providers - [AWS, Digital Ocean, etc](https://docs.docker.com/machine/drivers/).

 Check the full setup script [here](files/scaleway-docker/init-docker.sh), on Scaleway I also had to create loopback devices because docker setup failed with `[graphdriver] prior storage driver \"devicemapper\" failed: loopback attach failed`.